DaFuqs/Spectrum/README.md

 ## Getting Started
 You are able to begin your journey to the spectrum mod as soon as you encounter your first geode.
-This will allow you to craft your Spectrum Pedestal, where most blocks and items in the mod are crafted in.
+This will allow you to craft your Pigment Pedestal, where most blocks and items in the mod are crafted in.
 Stuck in the progression?
 Take a look at the next advancements to unlock.

 ## Features  (spoilers included)